execas/execas.github.io/_posts/2018-12-20-sql-injection.md

 Employee not found in Development dept.
 ```

-The user inputs 13627, and is displayed the salary information:
+The user inputs `13627`, and is shown the salary information:

 ```
 Welcome, Leon